neam/auth0-mock-api/auth0-mock-api-blueprint.md

 The local api is then available on https://127.0.0.1:3000/

-Note: First time, you need to visit [https://127.0.0.1:3000/tokeninfo](https://127.0.0.1:3000/tokeninfo) an accept the self-signed certificate in each browser that you will be using the mock api.
+Note: First time, you need to visit [https://127.0.0.1:3000/tokeninfo](https://127.0.0.1:3000/tokeninfo) and accept the self-signed certificate in each browser that you will be using the mock api.

 To use this with auth0-angular, use the following settings in `.config()`: